Sovereign Harbour Residents Association banner

 1980 Eastbourne Harbour Act

-The development of a harbour at Eastbourne, that was to be situated on a flood plain, went ahead contrary to the recommendations of the Sussex River Authority and Southern Water Authority, who petitioned against it throughout the 1960s and 70s.
-Concerns centred on the potential effects of the harbour arms on littoral drift of shingle, and consequential depletion of shingle along the adjacent coast resulting in weakening of flood defences.
+The development of a harbour at Eastbourne, which was to be situated on a flood plain, went ahead contrary to the recommendations of the Sussex River Authority and Southern Water Authority, who petitioned against it throughout the 1960s and 70s.
+Concerns centred on the potential effects of the harbour arms on the littoral drift of shingle and consequential depletion along the adjacent coast, weakening flood defences.
 A Bill in 1975 for the construction of the harbour was defeated in Parliament, but a second bill promoting the Harbour was submitted in 1980 and subsequently enacted in the Eastbourne Harbour Act.

 The Duke bails out

-The Duke of Devonshire became aware that his original plan for a luxury marina was too expensive and he put forward a cheaper option with a less pronounced harbour wall.
-Concerns arose as to whether the Duke’s commitment and the safeguards in the Eastbourne Harbour Act would be affected by the new proposals.
-The Southern Water Authority gave assurances that the responsibility of the developing company to maintain flood defence provisions was protected.
+The Duke of Devonshire realised that his original plan for a luxury marina was too expensive, so he proposed a cheaper option with a less pronounced harbour wall.
+Concerns arose about whether the new proposals would affect the Duke’s commitment and the safeguards in the Eastbourne Harbour Act.
+The Southern Water Authority assured that the developing company's responsibility to maintain flood defence provisions was protected.
 The new planning proposal was given permission in 1987.

-However, a year later the Duke decided that the financial risks were too great and he sold the harbour site to Tarmac Construction.
-Even though responsibilities had been enshrined in law, in 1988 the Southern Water Authority and Tarmac signed an agreement and the responsibility to protect the 9 km of coast disappeared ‘overnight’.
+However, a year later, the Duke decided that the financial risks were too great, and he sold the harbour site to Tarmac Construction.
+Even though responsibilities had been enshrined in law, in 1988, the Southern Water Authority and Tarmac signed an agreement, and the commitment to protect the 9 km of coast disappeared ‘overnight’.

 Southern Water Agreement 1988

-The 1988 agreement was known as the Southern Water Agreement 1988 and amongst others Tarmac (later to become Carillion) and the Southern Water Authority (SWA) were key signatories, as was the Duke of Devonshire.
-Carillion developed the marina through a wholly owned subsidiary, Sovereign Harbour Ltd (SHL) and operated it through another company Sovereign Harbour Marina Ltd.
+The 1988 agreement was known as the Southern Water Agreement 1988 , and Tarmac (later to become Carillion) and the Southern Water Authority (SWA) were key signatories, as was the Duke of Devonshire.
+Carillion developed the marina through a wholly owned subsidiary, Sovereign Harbour Ltd (SHL), and operated it through another company, Sovereign Harbour Marina Ltd.

-This was the first time the developers (Duke of Devonshire / Tarmac) had tried to avoid their responsibilities under the 1980 Act and place an ongoing burden for sea defence maintenance on residents.
+This was the first time the developers (Duke of Devonshire / Tarmac) had tried to avoid their responsibilities under the 1980 Act and place an ongoing burden on residents for sea defence maintenance.

-However, all was not lost as far as future residents were concerned since, should the developers fail to set up the trust to the satisfaction of the SWA (now incorporated in to the Environment Agency (EA)) within the required 9 years, there was a provision that the developers would pay a bond of £2M, the income from which would fund the contribution.
-This would have released residents of Sovereign Harbour from any future responsibility for the maintenance costs and restore the intent of the Harbour Act.
+However, all was not lost as far as future residents were concerned since, should the developers fail to set up the trust to the satisfaction of the SWA (now incorporated into the Environment Agency (EA)) within the required nine years, there was a provision that the developers would pay a bond of £2M, the income from which would fund the contribution.
+This would have released residents of Sovereign Harbour from any future responsibility for the maintenance costs and restored the intent of the Harbour Act.

 By 1997 the 1988 Agreement had been substantially breached by both the Environment Agency and the developers, SHL.
 The EA defaulted on the agreement by failing to carry out the work on groynes that they had committed to.
-SHL also defaulted on the Agreement because, having failed to set up the trust within 9 years, as required by the EA, they refrained from providing the £2M bond and the EA apparently made the decision to not insist on this condition.
+SHL also defaulted on the Agreement because, having failed to set up the trust within nine years, as required by the EA, they refrained from providing the £2M bond, and the EA apparently made the decision not to insist on this condition.
 The EA also claimed that SHL had also defaulted on a commitment to move shingle.

-Having been breached by both key signatories, it could be argued that at this point the 1988 SW Agreement was no longer a credible basis for imposing obligations on residents.
+Having been breached by both key signatories, the 1988 SW Agreement could be argued to be no longer a credible basis for imposing obligations on residents.

 Judicial review

 The argument was essentially conducted in the local press and on local television in a BBC programme called ‘Living in the Death Zone’ that aired in 2000.
-The argument spawned press statements from both the EA and SHL with claims and counter claims of failures to honour the Agreement of 1988.
-The resulting effect on house sales, lead Carillion to make an application for a Judicial Review of the Agency's actions.
-Following submission of the EA’s witness statements SHL agreed to a postponement of the Judicial Review hearing, pending further negotiations with the EA.
+The argument spawned press statements from both the EA and SHL with claims and counterclaims of failures to honour the Agreement of 1988.
+The resulting effect on house sales led Carillion to apply for a Judicial Review of the Agency's actions.
+Following the submission of the EA’s witness statements, SHL agreed to postpone the Judicial Review hearing, pending further negotiations with the EA.

 Sovereign Harbour Beaches Sea Defence Deed 2001